Nitrogen216/LDL-FLC-mat/README.md

 ---

-**Note**: This is a derivative work based on [wangjing4research/LDL-FLC](https://github.com/wangjing4research/LDL-FLC).
-All original copyrights and licenses are preserved.
+**Note**: This repository extends the original work with MATLAB implementation.
+Original copyrights and licenses are preserved.
+Please cite the original paper when using this code.